Astarte borealis: Morphology

-Distinguish Morphology characteristics of A. Borealis

 The shell shape of Astarte borealis is ovate to subquadrate to sub trigonal with umbones subcentral, just dorsal of midline, and often eroded in older individuals.
 The sculpture consists of fine, commarginal ribs or striae, and may possibly have raised ribs around the first 6–8 mm of the umbones.
 The periostracum is fibrous and adherent, thick, and yellow to black.
 Astarte borealis has a strong hinge as well as strong ligament attached to two prominent nymphs.
 The left valve has three teeth, two are larger cardinal teeth and the third is very small and inconspicuous.
 The right valve has right valve has two teeth, the anterior much larger and broader than the posterior tooth.
 The adductor muscle scar is deeply impressed, and the anterior pedal retractor scar is prominent.
 No pallial sinus and the pallial line is narrow and sometimes faint.
 The interior margin is smooth and unregulated in most, in a very few they may be some very light crenulations present.
 Almost always, the lack of crenulations will differentiate A. borealis form another Astarte species.

 In terms of abundance and biomass, A. arctica and A. borealis have the highest values and are visually fairly similar in the color spectrum of the periostracum, irrespective of their size and age variability.
 The shell of these species is rather thick and heavy, tissue weight accounts for only 11–16% of total weight, which generally corresponds to values reported for A. arctica and A. borealis in other parts of their geographical ranges.
 Thus, the tissue weight of A. borealis from the Baltic Sea is on an average 14.5% of the total weight, i.e., the shell is fairly massive and solid.
-This reflects the adaptation of these mollusks for life on hard gravelly pebbly bottoms and, unlike many other epi-and infaunal organisms having a thin shell, helps them survive under the mechanical action of the bottom substrate, as well as trawls, dredges, etc. in conditions of active demersal fishery.
+This reflects the adaptation of these mollusks for life on hard gravelly pebbly bottoms and, unlike many other epi- and infaunal organisms having a thin shell, helps them survive under the mechanical action of the bottom substrate, as well as trawls, dredges, etc. in conditions of active demersal fishery.